Current Time in Strasbourg, France

 Strasbourg City Details

-Strasbourg, France has a population of 274,845, making it one of the major urban centers in eastern France.
-Its coordinates are 48.58392° N, 7.74553° E, placing it along the Rhine corridor near the German border and making it an important hub for transport, administration, and international institutions.
+Strasbourg, France has a population of 274,845, making it one of the major urban centers in eastern France and a significant hub for administration, higher education, and cross-border commerce.
+Its coordinates are 48.58392°, 7.74553°, placing it in the Rhine corridor near Germany, which helps explain why it is a frequent meeting point for European institutions and multinational organizations.

 Time Differences from Strasbourg